 Jules along with her team mate Nicki will be helping me write a daily report from the Team Concentration and our time together in Toronto at the Games.
 These will be published daily at 7pm (NZ time).

-QK: The Invictus Games are a paralympic type sporting event that Prince Harry established for winded, ill or injured service personnel and veterans.
+QK: The Invictus Games are a paralympic type sporting event that Prince Harry established for wounded, ill or injured service personnel and veterans.
 Although there are medals available the emphasis is on the rehabilitation journey that the athletes go through to get them to the games and beyond.

 What is your service background and history?